You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Guacamole?

-Guacamole, on the other hand, is a popular dip made from avocados, onions, garlic, and lime juice.
-Avocados are a rich source of healthy fats, fiber, and various essential nutrients.
-While guacamole is often associated with healthy eating, it's essential to remember that it's still a high-calorie food that should be consumed in moderation.
+Guacamole is a popular dip made from avocados, onions, garlic, and lime juice.
+Avocados are a rich source of healthy fats, fiber, and various vitamins and minerals.
+Guacamole is often used as a topping for tacos, vegetables, and crackers.

-Potential Interactions Between Lipitor and Guacamole
+Potential Interactions between Lipitor and Guacamole

 Expert Insights